Best rates guaranteed

 The festivities

-The year in Espelette is punctuated by many events and festivities where locals and travelers meet and share this passion for the Basque Country:
+The year in Espelette is punctuated by numerous events and festivities where locals and travelers come together and share this passion for the Basque Country

-• Pottoks Fair: the last Tuesday and Wednesday of January
+• Pottoks Fair: the last weekend of January

 • Course des Crêtes: 20 or 25 kilometers in the mountains, the first Saturday in July

-• Local patronal festivals (4 days): last Sunday of July or first of August
+• Local patronal festivals (4 days): last Sunday in July or first in August

 Tourist advice

 Our team knows the region and will be able to tell you the best activities, the most beautiful walks, the must-see visits and the unmissable dates.
 We know the region perfectly and we will share with you all our tourist advice.
-We love our beautiful region and we will reveal all its secrets to you.
+We love our beautiful region and we will share all its secrets with you.